A Taste for Remembrance

 By Andrea E. McHugh

-The holidays can be difficult for many, but preparing traditional family recipes with friends often brings joy
+The holidays can be difficult for many, but preparing traditional family recipes with friends lends a bit of joy

 “Food is everything we are.
 It’s an extension of nationalist feeling, ethnic feeling, your personal history, your province, your region, your tribe, your grandma.
 It’s inseparable from those from the get-go.”—Anthony Bourdain